edmund-k/pebble-geocachingpro/README.md

 Here is my current plan and backlog of changes and improvements:

 To Do
-- Start navigation in auto-mode, orientation of compass locked (that is my favorized setup for approaching geocaches).
-(XS)
 - Change the color feedback while navigating from nautic scheme to a more intuitive scheme for non-nautics.
 Green = Getting closer, target ahead.
 Yellow = Getting closer but target off to the side.
 Red = Getting away from target, wrong direction.
 (L)
 - Offline-Setting-Page mit Feld für die schnelle Übernahme eines neuen Ziels.
 Ziel wird zu oberst in die Liste eingetragen, direkt als Ziel übernommen und die Navigation gestartet.
 (XL)
 - Test with Android smartphone.
 Test on Original Pebble and Pebble Steel.
 (L)